Nisha-Sugathan/Docker-Wordpress-site/README.md

 ```

 Below are the list of flags used to create the container
-* -d          ---> This flag is used to specify conatiner to run on detached mode.
+* -d          ---> Docker runs container in the background.
-* --name      -----> assign aunique nage to container.
+* --name      -----> assign aunique name to container.
 * ---network  ----> The container should be within the "wp-network".
-* -p          ----> publish the port to specified port.
+* -p          ----> asks Docker to forward traffic incoming on the host’s port xxxx to the container’s port xxxx.
 * -e          ----> environment variables for configuring the WordPress instance.

 We need to create a separate container for Wordpress frontend